Dominic Chad

-Dominic Chad (born 5 June 1972 in Exeter, Devon, England) is an English musician, formerly the lead guitarist, backing vocalist, arranger and co-writer of the rock band Mansun.
+Dominic Chad (born 5 June 1972 in Exeter, Devon) is an English musician, formerly the lead guitarist, backing vocalist, arranger and co-writer of the alternative rock band Mansun.

 Biography

 Early days

 Born in Exeter, Devon, Chad grew up in Maidstone, Kent where he attended Maidstone Grammar School.
 Dominic went on to study French and Russian at Bangor University, where he met bassist Mark Howard.
 They formed the band "Floating Bear" in 1991 with Lance Paine, Pete James and Iain Jenner and released a five-track cassette entitled "Barely Real".
 The band regularly played at the university's student bar including an Amnesty benefit gig, and also played at Pontardawe Festival.

 Mansun

 After being kicked off his degree at the end of the second year, Chad re-located to Chester where he worked as a barman at the Fat Cat Cafe Bar on Watergate Street and met Stove King and Paul Draper, with whom he formed Mansun.
 Whilst in Mansun, Chad worked as an arranger and songwriter, and co-wrote several of Mansun's songs with Draper as well as writing and performing a number of B-sides himself.
 He also took lead vocals on some of Mansun's songs, such as "Golden Stone", a B-side to "I Can Only Disappoint U" and a live cover of the Magazine single "Shot by Both Sides".

 After nearly eight years together, Mansun broke up in 2003 whilst working on their fourth studio album.